G. Reading Period and Final Examination Period

 - Final examinations Yale College expects every course to conclude with a regular final examination or with a substitute for such an examination.
 The substitute should be in the nature of a final examination in that it requires the student to demonstrate proficiency in the discipline and subject matter of the course.
 Substitutes may include, for example, an oral presentation or examination, a term essay, or the last of a series of hour tests administered during the last week of classes.
 Final examinations normally last either two or three hours but, in either case, students are permitted to take an additional half-hour before being required to turn in their answers.
 This additional time is given for improving what has already been written, rather than for breaking new ground.

 - Scheduling of final examinations The University Registrar’s Office has assigned a specific time and date for the administration of final examinations in most courses in Yale College.
 The time of the final examination is determined by the meeting time of a course during the term.
 If the meeting time of a course is changed from that originally published, the time of the examination is defined by the new meeting time.
 If a course is published with no scheduled examination but the instructor subsequently decides to offer a final examination, it must be administered at the time defined by the meeting time of the course.
-A schedule of final examinations may be found on the page Final Examination Schedules.
+The schedule of final examinations may be found in General Information under the heading Final Examination Schedules.